BrowserwerkOfficial/bw-jobs/README.md

 | ------ | --- | ----------- |
 | formPersistenceIdentifier | EXT:bw_jobs/Resources/Private/Forms/jobApplication.form.yaml | The path to the form YAML used for rendering the frontend application form. |

-> Make sure to take a look inside the default template in Resources/Private/Templates/Frontend/Apply.html to see which values are set dynamically from inside fluid.
+> Make sure to take a look inside the default template in Resources/Private/Templates/Frontend/Apply.html to see which values are set dynamically from inside Fluid.

 ## Found a bug?